-All current specifications for contract service providers must be included on a register (list).
+All current specifications for contract service providers identified as having an impact on food safety must be included on a register (list).

 The auditor will seek evidence of the existence of a register of contract service specifications and will review a sample of specifications to ensure compliance with the requirements of the Code.
 Evidence will be sought by interview, review of specifications, and observation, and may include: